This Weekend in Asheville

 Tailgate & Specialty Pop-Up Markets

-Shop local at the Asheville area's numerous farmers, tailgate, and holiday markets.
-Here's a look at some of the markets you can visit this weekend:
+Shop local at the Asheville area's numerous farmers, tailgate, and craft markets.
+Here's a look at some of the places you can shop this weekend:

 - Asheville City Winter Market at 52 North Market St., Sat.
 10 a.m. - 1 p.m.